-So accept that you may pay a bit more for a potato, but it is better than paying a bit more and wasting a lot more.
-Not real savings.
+So accept that you may pay a bit more for a potato, but it is better to spend a bit more than lots of waste or drive a long distance—not real savings.

 The Produce Section

-This is perhaps the biggest “your mileage may vary” area of our discussion.
-A lot of what you will find depends on the store chain and the produce manager.
-Again things you can not affect.
+This is perhaps our discussion's biggest "your mileage may vary" area.
+What you will find depends on the store chain and the produce manager.
+Again, things you can not affect.

-Look for bulk sold produce so you can buy just what you need.
-I tend to buy my baking potatoes this way.
-In the long run, it is cheaper and better for me.
+Look for bulk-sold produce so you can buy just what you need.
+I tend to buy my tomatoes and potatoes this way.
+In the long run, it is cheaper and better for me than buying too much.

-This seems to be the next section you are routed through.
+This seems to be the next section in most stores.
 I love this department.
-You can generally buy exactly what you want from a real human.
-So old school.
+You can buy precisely what you want from an actual human—so old school.

-Double bonus point if your deli has a salad bar they generally put the best things out to entice people to buy.
-Load up with things like chopped pepper or onions, strawberries, chicken or ham, and if all else fails, buy a salad.
+Double bonus point if your deli has a salad bar.
+They generally put the best things out to entice people to buy.
+Load up with chopped pepper or onions, strawberries, chicken, or ham, and if all else fails, buy a salad.

 The Meat Department

-The next major department in our route through the local market.
-Almost as good as the deli but you need to press the button for help and to do that you need to during the day.
+Meat is the next major department in our route through the local market.
+Almost as good as the deli, but you need to press the button for help, and to do that, you need to during the day.

 The Frozen Food Department